tenzir/tenzir/.github/ISSUE_TEMPLATE/crash_report.md

 - Output of `vast version`
 - Contents of your configuration files, e.g., `PREFIX/etc/vast/vast.conf`
 - Environment the error was reproduced in (e.g., `macOS 10.15.5`, or Docker `debian-buster`)
-- If possible, upload the `vast.db/server.log` file, or if the data may be shared (e.g., for small test instances) a tarball of your `vast.db` folder.

 *Optional*
 <!-- The following steps are optional but give us extra context that helps us reproduce the issue locally. -->